arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-26.d03.md

 ---

 MEDITATION: Keys 6, 12, 11, 9.
 Let me quietly observe the perfect work.
 I am but the witness of the operation.
-All these events are part of the balancing of Heaven’s accounts.
-IT IS NOT I WHO DO THIS DAY’S WORK, NOT I WHO ENJOY THIS DAY’S PLEASURES, NOT I WHO EXPERIENCE THIS DAYS DIFFICULTIES.
+All these events are part of the balancing of Heaven's accounts.
+IT IS NOT I WHO DO THIS DAY'S WORK, NOT I WHO ENJOY THIS DAY'S PLEASURES, NOT I WHO EXPERIENCE THIS DAYS DIFFICULTIES.